 Dr. Kerr is board certified in internal medicine, sports medicine, and pediatrics.
 He serves as team physician for all men and women sports at Siena College and the Scottish Football Association (girls under 17 National Soccer team).
 After graduating from the University of Glasgow, Dr. Kerr completed his residency in internal medicine and pediatrics at Albany Medical Center, and received fellowship training in primary care sports medicine at Harvard Medical School.

-Kimberly Kilby, MD, MPH, Assistant Professor and Assistant Dean for Undergraduate Medical Education, is a graduate of Albany Medical College and completed her family medicine residency at University of Vermont, after which she returned to the Capital Region and completed the New York State Preventive Medicine Residency program.
-She obtained her MPH degree from the University at Albany School of Public Health.
-For the past several years, she has been practicing public health, most recently serving as the Director of the Bureau of Communicable Disease Control for the New York State Department of Health where she was responsible for overseeing the control and prevention of communicable diseases across New York State.
-During that time, she led the statewide surveillance for the 2009 H1N1 influenza pandemic.
-While in public health, Dr. Kilby maintained involvement in academic medicine through teaching and serving as Family Medicine Clerkship Director.
-She is very excited to return full time to academia and clinical practice and bring the tenets of public health and preventive medicine to students, colleagues, and especially to her patients.
+Kimberly Kilby, MD, MPH, Assistant Professor and Assistant Dean for Undergraduate Medical Education, is a graduate of Albany Medical College and of the University of Vermont Family Medicine Residency Program.
+She obtained her MPH degree from the University at Albany School of Public Health and also completed the New York State Preventive Medicine Residency Program.
+Prior to returning to academia full time, Dr. Kilby was practicing public health serving as the Director of the Bureau of Communicable Disease Control for the New York State Department of Health.
+Her interests are in Bariatric medicine and nutrition, She brings to students, residents, colleagues and her patients the tenets of public health and preventive medicine.
 Kim is also a musician, songwriter, tri-athlete, and she loves to garden.

-Brigid Mack, M.D., Assistant Professor, has returned home to Albany after almost a decade away.
+Brigid Mack, M.D., Assistant Professor and Assistant Residency Program Director, has returned home to Albany after almost a decade away.
 She obtained her MD degree from SUNY Buffalo, completed her Family Medicine residency at UNC-Chapel Hill and Maternal Child Health Fellowship at University of Rochester.
-She is excited to work with Drs.
-Elguero, Stetzer and Rosenbaum on the OB curriculum.
-She has a passion for women's health and for working with medical students and residents.
-Brigid spends her free-time with her husband and young daughter, and is eagerly anticipating the arrival of a second child this winter.
+She has a passion for women's health and pediatrics and for working with medical students and residents.
+Brigid is our social network guru and spends her free-time with her husband and two daughters.

 Inez Pagnotta, M.D., Clinical Assistant Professor, is a graduate of Albany Medical College.
 Dr. Pagnotta has experience in inner city medicine while serving as Chief Resident at Downstate Medical Center.
 She then practiced solo in an underserved rural area through the US Public Health Service.
 She has practiced for over ten years in a staff model HMO setting.
 Her enthusiasm for teaching and for medicine is contagious.

-Sean P. Roche, M.D., Associate Residency Director and Associate Professor, has a CAQ in Adolescent Medicine.
-He was among the first family physician in NYS to obtain this certification.
-Dr. Roche has taken the lead in selecting and overseeing the implementation of the EHR for the practice making our residency and faculty medicine office a premier teaching and provider of quality health care facility.
+Sean P. Roche, M.D., Associate Residency Director and Associate Professor, has a CAQ in Adolescent Medicine and is the Medical Director of Albany Family Medicine of Community Care Physicians, the faculty and resident clinical practice center.
+Dr. Roche has taken the lead in selecting and overseeing the implementation of the EMR as well as spearheading our participation in Patient Centered Medical Home demonstration projects.
 Almost every year since 1999, Dr. Roche has been selected as the Teacher of the Year, or best preceptor or some other award from the residents for his teaching abilities and commitment to education.
-He is the "organized one" on the faculty, sometimes putting the unorganized ones to shame but more impressive is his quick wit, his ability to be satirical, and his uncanny way of coming up with the "Top Ten List" on almost any topic.
+He is the "organized one" on the faculty, but more impressive is his quick wit, his ability to be satirical, and his uncanny way of coming up with the "Top Ten List" on almost any topic.
 He can put David Letterman's writers out of business.
-When he is not working in the office, he is manicuring his lawn, training for his next marathon (completed the one in Philly last year!), or working on his family genealogy.
+When he is not working in the office, he is manicuring his lawn, attending his three children’s sporting events, training for his next marathon, or working on his family genealogy.

-Ann E. Rutter, MD, MS, joined our department in August, 2011.
-She was part of the Leadership in Medicine Program with Union College and a Graduate College of Union University before obtaining her medical degree from Albany Medical College.
+Ann E. Rutter, MD, MS, Assistant Professor, Assistant Residency Program Director and Director of Family Medicine Medical Student Education, joined our department in 2011.
+She was part of the Leadership in Medicine Program with Union College and the Graduate College of Union University before obtaining her medical degree from Albany Medical College.
 She then completed her Family Medicine Residency at the University of North Carolina at Chapel Hill, where she served as Chief Resident in her third year.
 It was the full spectrum opportunities in Family Medicine that drew Annie toward primary care.
-She has particular interests in primary care obstetrics and women's health, but is very excited to continue to practice all aspects of Family Medicine, including inpatient care and outpatient procedures.
-She is enthusiastic about teaching residents and students, and is looking forward to the opportunity to work with them here in Albany.
+She has particular interests in primary care obstetrics and women's health but is very excited to continue to practice all aspects of Family Medicine, including inpatient care and outpatient procedures.
+In addition, she recently led a medical mission trip to Engeye Health Center in Uganda, an opportunity available to our residents to participate in if interested.
+She is enthusiastic about teaching residents and students and has been recognized by both groups of learners for her commitment and excellence in teaching.

-Katherine Wagner, M.D., Assistant Professor and Director of the Division of Community Outreach, is a graduate of Albany Medical College and also of our Family Medicine Residency program, has joined the department to assist in overseeing the newly planned Division of Community Outreach.
-She too is serving as one of the Assistant Directors of the Predoc Office.
-Kate has extensive experience working with community agencies, working with medical students, and has a special interest in health literacy.
+Katherine Wagner, M.D., Assistant Professor and Director of the Division of Community Outreach, is a graduate of Albany Medical College and also of our Family Medicine Residency program.
+She oversees medical student activities within the department’s Division of Community Outreach, including service learning opportunities and Project MedSCOPE.
+She developed and directs the Medical Degree with a Distinction in Service (MDDS) graduation track for AMC students seriously committed to community service, one of only a handful of such degree programs nationally.
 She has served for several years as the liaison between the Siena College and AMC early Admissions Program.
-In addition to her community outreach interests, Kate also has a special interest in international family medicine training.
-She is a mentor and role model to our residents interested in community outreach activities When not working with us or the community agencies, she is kept super busy with her twin girls.
+In addition to her community outreach interests, Kate also has a special interest in international family medicine training and health literacy.
+She is a mentor and role model to our residents interested in community outreach activities.
+When not working with us or the community agencies, she is kept super busy with her twin girls.